 • HSC Trust volunteers.

-Yes, there are a number of levels of involvement and many different ways in which people might be involved in commissioning, service development, delivery and/or evaluation, depending upon their personal circumstances and interest.
+Yes, there are a number of levels of involvement and many different ways in which people might be involved, depending upon their personal circumstances and interest.

 Personal and Public Involvement (PPI) ranges from one-to-one direct care to collective involvement in the development or co-production of policies and strategies where priorities and objectives are set.

 The ‘ladder of involvement’ is a widely recognised model for understanding different forms and degrees of participation, (based on the work of Sherry Arnstein).
 Check out the different levels of involvement here.

 PPI on every step of the ladder is valuable, although participation becomes more meaningful with activity towards co-production at the top of the ladder.

 Sherry R. Arnstein, ‘A ladder of citizen participation’, Journal of American Planning Association, Vol. 35, No 4, July 1969, pp. 216 – 224.